ExperienceManual/expdb/README.md

 - Environment - we use this term in the most general sense of "surroundings", not just the natural environment.
 I.e. classrooms and offices are environments just as much as a rainforest.
 - Dismay - this term is used as the opposite of "delight".
 Some people may find "dismay" to be too strong, but other alternatives like "disappointment" seem imperfect as well.
 - Pure/Purity - this just means anything that is close to 100%.
 It can apply to anything we want to be spotless, whether that's your reputation, your health, your amorous activities, or anything else.
+- Existential/Existential Self - this term is used to represent the idealized part of yourself that is concerned about its relationship to the Universe.
+Many people call this "soul" or "spirit".
+Whether or not we ever find a "soul" in an FMRI scan is irrelevant -- history shows that the human brain gives special deference to its relationship with life's biggest mysteries.

 # Next Steps